-Category % by weight Description 3R (Tire Derived Product) 69.5% Rubber: recycled into crumb rubber and subsequently used to create a variety of products including: athletic tracks; synthetic turf fields; playgrounds; colourful, resilient flooring in recreational facilities; and flooring and mats for agricultural and industrial use.
+Category % by weight Description 3R (Tire Derived Product) 73.5% Rubber: recycled into crumb rubber and subsequently used to create a variety of products including: athletic tracks; synthetic turf fields; playgrounds; colourful, resilient flooring in recreational facilities; and flooring and mats for agricultural and industrial use.
 The tires were also recycled into coloured landscaping mulch, a replacement for bark mulch.
 Steel: sold to a steel recycler.
-4R (Tire Derived Fuel) 29% Rubber, steel, fibre: primarily used for energy recovery in aBC cement kiln with the steel replacing the iron required tomake the cement and the ash contributing to the chemistry toof the clinker.
-Of the 29%, 55% is the fibre, a residual fromthe recycling process.
-5R Residuals 0.6% Material landfilled: waste component of the recycling process and fibre that could not be sold into market.
-5R Off Spec 0.9% Material landfilled: all Logger / Skidder Tires and any other program tires / material that could not be processed.
+4R (Tire Derived Fuel) 26.2% Rubber, steel, fibre: primarily used for energy recovery in a BC cement kiln with the steel replacing the iron required to make the cement and the ash contributing to the chemistry of the clinker.
+Of the 26%, 54% is the fibre, a residual from the recycling process.
+5R Residuals 0.25% Material landfilled: waste component of the recycling process and fibre that could not be sold into market.
+5R Off Spec 0.05% Material landfilled: Any program tires / material that could not be processed.